wwwwwwzx/3DSRNGTool/Data/Memories.md

 According to the [mechanics](https://pastebin.com/h1RHL7nR), there are several ways we can do:

-- Enhance the memory intensity of your party Pokemon
+- Enhance the memory intensity of your party Pokemon.
+(Recommended)
+	- Do several random battles to increase the intensity.
+Other types of low probability memory events like running away or beating Pokemon will increase the intensity of original memory type.
+	- Check the memory intensity with Memory Girl.
+In XY, she stands outside the PC in Anistar City.
+In ORAS, she stands outside the PC in LilyCove City
+	- "The Pokemon fondly remembers that .." indicates the memory intensity was maxed out.
 - Let all your party Pokemon have the same memory type as the new event.

 **Note: 3DSRNGTool will assume you have already solved this issue and advance 3 frames per Pokemon.**